warroyo/tpk8s-flux-samples/README.md

 EOF
 ```

-2. deploy the namespace and secret for the controller along with a flux kustomization to sync the controller.
+2. deploy the namespace, secret for the controller,  along with a flux kustomization to sync the controller and ESO.

 ```bash
 kubectl apply -k common/pre-reqs
 ```

 ## Samples